The Bankrate promise

 If you purchased a home at auction that was later redeemed by the homeowner before the end of the cancellation period, you will be refunded your full purchase price, according to Hager.

-Keep in mind: In a foreclosure situation, the lender will be bidding the full amount of its debt, so you’d need to top that number in order to win.
+Keep in mind: In a foreclosure situation, the lender will be looking to recoup the full amount of its debt, so you’d need to top that number in order to win.
 Weigh the upside of this carefully — it might not be worth it.

 Should you buy a house at auction?